The Demand for Consistency

 • Always available for labour

-These assumptions erase the lived experience of people whose capacity fluctuates—due to disability, trauma, or invisible pain.
+These assumptions erase the lived experience of people whose capacity fluctuates.
 Rather than responding with understanding or accommodation, institutions often interpret inconsistency as a moral failing:

 “She’s unreliable.”